Skip to content

 ActiveControllerCount After the cluster enters the ACTIVE state.
 Cluster Name At any given time, only one controller can be active per cluster.

 BurstBalance After the cluster enters the ACTIVE state.
 Cluster Name, Broker ID The remaining balance of I/O burst credits for the EBS volumes in the cluster.
-Use it to investigate latency or throughput degradation.
+Use it to investigate latency or reduced throughput.
 BurstBalance is not reported for EBS volumes when the baseline performance of the volume is higher than the maximum burst performance.
 For more information, see I/O Credits and Burst Performance.

 BytesInPerSec After creating a topic.
-Cluster Name, Broker ID, Topic The number of bytes received per second from clients.
-This Metric is available per broker and also per topic.
+Cluster Name, Broker ID, Topic The number of bytes received from clients per second.
+This metric is available per broker and also per topic.

 BytesOutPerSec After creating a topic.
-Cluster Name, Broker ID, Topic The number of bytes sent per second to clients.
-This Metric is available per broker and also per topic.
+Cluster Name, Broker ID, Topic The number of bytes sent to clients per second.
+This metric is available per broker and also per topic.

 ClientConnectionCount After the cluster enters the ACTIVE state.
 Cluster Name, Broker ID, Client Authentication The number of authenticated active client connections.